webcrank/webcrank/README.md

 -------------

 Everyone who is interested should feel welcome to contribute, and we would like as many people as possible to get involved.
-Their are a number of people who strongly believe we need a strong implementation of this type of toolkit in a functional, typed language (or even two), and it won't happen without a number of people working together.
+There are a number of people who strongly believe we need a strong implementation of this type of toolkit in a functional, typed language (or even two), and it won't happen without a number of people working together.